DS-Data-Storage/DS-Data-Storage-Source/source/backup/THE_THREE-BODY_PROBLEM_01_The_Madness_Years_010_2025-09-17-231000.md

 			📝 原文句子
 		</h3>
 		<p style="font-size: 18px; font-style: italic; color: #2c3e50; padding: 10px; background-color: white; border-left: 4px solid #3498db;">
-			She waved the battle banner as though brandishing her burning youth, trusting that the enemy would be burnt to ashes in the revolutionary flames, imagining that an ideal world would be born tomorrow from the ardor and zeal coursing through her blood...
+			She waved the battle banner as though brandishing her burning youth, trusting that the enemy would be burnt to ashes in the revolutionary flames, imagining that an ideal world would be born tomorrow from the ardor and zeal coursing through her blood.
 		</p>

 		<!-- 朗读音频 -->